-This Satisfactory Academic Progress Policy is consistently applied to all students enrolled at this school.
-It is printed in this catalog to ensure that all students receive a copy prior to enrollment.
-This policy complies with the guidelines established by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and the federal regulations established by the United States Department of Education.
+This Satisfactory Academic Progress (SAP) Policy is consistently applied to all students enrolled at First Class Cosmetology School.
+It is printed in the catalog to ensure all students receive a copy prior to enrollment.
+The policy complies with the guidelines established by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and the federal regulations established by the United States Department of Education.

 Students are evaluated for Satisfactory Academic Progress as follows:

-Aesthetic, Advanced Aesthetics, Manicuring and all other programs will be evaluated at their midpoint. (scheduled hour midpoints)
+Esthetics, Advanced Esthetics, Massage Therapy, and Manicuring will be evaluated at their scheduled midpoint.

 ATTENDANCE PROGRESS EVALUATIONS

-Students are required to attend a minimum of 75% of the scheduled hours indicated on their enrollment contract in order to be considered maintaining satisfactory attendance progress.
+Students are required to attend a minimum of 75% of the scheduled hours indicated on their enrollment contract maintain satisfactory attendance progress.
 Evaluations are conducted at the end of each evaluation period to determine if the student has met the minimum requirements.
 The attendance percentage is determined by dividing the total hours accrued by the total number of hours scheduled.
 At the end of each evaluation period, the school will determine if the student has maintained at least 75% cumulative attendance since the beginning of the course which indicates that, given the same attendance rate, the student will graduate within the maximum time frame allowed.

 MAXIMUM TIME FRAME

-The maximum time (which does not exceed 150% of the course length) allowed for the students to complete each course at satisfactory academic progress is stated below:
+The maximum time (which does not exceed 133% of the course length) allowed for the students to complete each course at satisfactory academic progress is stated below: MAXIMUM TIME ALLOWED

-Students who have not completed the course within the maximum time-frame may continue as a student as a student at the institution on a cash pay basis.
+Students who have not completed the course within the maximum timeframe may continue as a student at the institution on a cash pay basis.

 ACADEMIC PROGRESS EVALUATIONS

 The qualitative element used to determine academic progress is a reasonable system of grades determined by assigned academic learning.
-Students are assigned academic learning and minimum number of practical experiences.
+Students are assigned academic learning and a minimum number of practical experiences.
 Academic learning is evaluated after each unit of study.
-Practical assignments are evaluated as completed and counted toward course completion only when rated as satisfactory or better.
-Students must maintain a written grade average of 75% and PASS a final written and practical exam prior to graduation.
-Students must make up failed or missed test and incomplete assignments.
+Practical assignments must be satisfactory or greater to be counted toward course completion.
+Students must maintain a written grade average of 75% and PASS a final written and practical exam with a 75% or higher to graduate.
+Students must make up any test score 65% or below, any missed tests, and incomplete assignments.
 Numerical grades are considered according to the following scale:

 85-92 VERY GOOD

-74-65 UNSATISFACTORY (credit given for written exams only)
+74-65 UNSATISFACTORY (credit will be given for written exams only)

 DETERMINATION OF PROGRESS STATUS

-Students who fail to meet minimum requirements for attendance or academic progress after the warning period will be placed on probation and considered to be making satisfactory academic progress while during the probationary period, if the student appeals the decision, and prevails upon the appeal.
-Additionally, only students who have the ability to meet Satisfactory Academic Progress Policy standards by the end of the evaluation period may be placed on probation.
+Students who fail to meet minimum requirements for attendance or academic progress after the warning period will be placed on probation and considered to be achieving satisfactory academic progress during the probationary period, if the student appeals the decision, and prevails upon appeal.
+Additionally, only students who can meet the Satisfactory Academic Progress Policy standards by the end of the evaluation period may be placed on probation.
 Students placed on an academic plan must be able to meet requirements set forth in the academic plan by the end of the next evaluation period.
-Students who are progressing according to their specific academic plan will be considered to be making Satisfactory Academic Progress.
-The student will be advised in writing of the actions required to attain satisfactory academic progress by the next evaluation period.
-If at the end of the probationary period, the student has still not met both the attendance and academic requirements for this policy or by the academic plan, he/she will be determined as NOT making satisfactory academic progress, and, if applicable, students will not be deemed eligible to receive Title IV funds.
+Students who are progressing according to their specific academic plan will be considered making Satisfactory Academic Progress.
+The student will be advised in writing of the actions required to attain satisfactory academic progress by the next evaluation.
+If at the end of the probationary period, the student has still not met both the attendance and academic requirements required for satisfactory academic progress or by the academic plan, he/she will be determined as NOT making satisfactory academic progress and, if applicable, students will not be deemed eligible to receive Title IV funds.

 RE-ESTABLISHMENT OF SATISFACTORY ACADEMIC PROGRESS